joswayski/joswayski-snhu-capstone.github.io/README.md

 #### Software Design and Engineering

-Whenever I had a change to the project, I would make a pull request, review it myself, merge and deploy.
+Whenever I made a change to the project, I would make a pull request, review it myself, merge and deploy.
 The deployment step was a manual process: I would run the `cdk deploy` command with production credentials from my laptop and pray for the best.
 This had many downsides with the obvious one being having to manually do this every time I wanted to make a change, but it was also extremely prone to failure.
 If my laptop went to sleep, the deployment would crash.
 There was no `production-like` environment to actually test the changes, it was only `development` or live code that people are using.
 Some tools that _I was using_ also behave very differently when the `NODE_ENV` is in `development` or `production` like Nextjs, and I had no real way to test this either.
 I knew I had to automate this somehow and luckily I had experience with GitHub actions from my job and was able to quickly setup a deployment script and this process was automated relatively painlessly.

+Another side effect of implementing the deployment pipeline above is that, if we ever want to create a new environment, this is as simple as changing the `DEPLOYMENT_ENVIRONMENT` variable in GitHub and re-deploying.
+If someone makes a pull request, I can have the same action kick off and deploy to an environment with their GitHub username suffixed by their branch name, giving them a playground to test their changes without them having to setup any infrastructure, or know how any of it works.

+Since this project is open source, I eventually expect people to contribute to the project in a small capacity.
+With the mandatory code reviews implemented using the `CODEOWNERS` feature of GitHub, I can ensure that any changes _must_ be reviewed by someone before being merged.
+If I'm ever away, I can add a member of the community who's contributed before as a CODEOWNER and they can take the reigns while I'm on vacation without giving them access to my GitHub account.

+Creating issues in the public repository also allows a crude road map for everyone to see the current state of the project as well as planned features, and if they are currently being worked on or not with the labels on them.
+It also helps to keep you organized since you can `link` issues with other issues if one depends on another by writing `Blocked by #147`, and GitHub will automatically create a comment on #147 saying that this issue referenced it.
+You can also close these issues automatically when a PR is merged by writing in the PR notes `Closes #147` or `Fixes #147`.
+This whole issue creation might seem tedious since I am the only one working on this at the moment, but it helps to treat it like a real job as it's not very different from my actual day to day job with all the formality.

 TODO for 2 the communications, typesafety JSDOCs

-This is mostly what changed (code review summary ) and the technical aspect.
-Narratives is more of the experience modifying the artifact.

-> A. Briefly describe the artifact.
-What is it?
-When was it created?
 > B. Justify the inclusion of the artifact(s) in your ePortfolio.
 Why did you select this item?
 What specific components of the artifact showcases your
 > skills and abilities in software development?
 > C. Reflect on the process of enhancing and/or modifying the artifact.
 What did you learn as you were creating it and improving it?
 What